alirezaniki/FastLoc/README.md

 # ~~~~~ How to use this Program? ~~~~~~

-First of all you need to prepare the following requisites:
+First of all you need to provide the following requisites:

 1- consider a region of interest and define it in the Synthetic_Trainer file, lines 13-15.